 The school will report to the Disclosure & Barring Service (DBS), within one month of leaving the school, any person (whether employed, contracted, a volunteer or a student), whose services are no longer used because he or she is considered unsuitable to work with children.
 The DBS referral address is: PO Box 181, Darlington DL1 9FA (tel.
 0300 123 1111).
 It is an offence not to report such cases.
 See Safer Recruitment policy.

-9. THE SAFEGUARDING FRAMEWORK: Reporting Concerns about a Child http://media.education.gov.uk/assets/files/pdf/w/working%20together.pdf
+9. THE SAFEGUARDING FRAMEWORK: Reporting Concerns about a Child

+The framework for safeguarding is set out here: http://media.education.gov.uk/assets/files/pdf/w/working%20together.pdf